pooja-da-rathod/Financial-Consumer-Complaint-KPI-using-Tableau/README.md

 * There were 31,203 complaints in Customer Dispute Cases approximately 40% of the total.
 Whereas 50% of the complaints are in ‘NA’ category.
 Here 2 pie Chart were created and dual axis feature was checked.
 * Almost 50% of the Complaints were submitted via Internet ie. Website, Portal, Mobile App etc.
 * The top issue was regarding ‘Managing an Account’, followed by Deposits & Withdrawal.
 KPI was shown through dual axis feature.
-* For showing complaints in every state with increasing value, hex map was used to better view.
+* To view complaints in each state with respective value, hex map was used.